Skip to main content

 About

-Arken Age is a single player role playing game.
+Arken Age is a single player role playing shooter game with fantasy and science fiction themes.
 It was developed by VitruviusVR and was released on January 16, 2025.
 It received very positive reviews from players.

 JOIN OUR DISCORD About the Game About Arken Age Arken Age is a VR action-adventure game set in the Bio-Chasm—a terraformed fantasy world created by the Grand Arborist.
 Engage in full physics combat using Arkenite infused swords & guns—and freely explore the densely filled environments under siege by Hyperion's neural corruption.
 Key Features Physics Combat- Shoot, dismember, and …